Akash190104/Hamoye-Data-Fusion/README.md

 # Hamoye-Data-Fusion
 This is the repository for the team "Data Fusion" of Hamoye Data Science Fall Internship 2023.
 All of our work, along with datasets, code, visualizations, and documentation will be presented in this repository.
-The contribution of each member could be seen as they push and commit their hardwork here.
+The contribution of each member could be seen as they push and commit their hard work here.

 # The team: